-- Seamless transfer of an EP monograph HPLC method from a Waters[TM] Alliance[TM] HPLC system to a Thermo Scientific[TM] Vanquish[TM] Core HPLC system is demonstrated. - Equivalent chromatographic results are obtained with both systems, but improved resolution and system repeatability are provided by the Vanquish Core HPLC system.
+- Straightforward transfer of an EP monograph HPLC method from a Thermo ScientificTM UltiMateTM 3000 Standard HPLC system to a Thermo ScientificTM VanguishTM Core HPLC system is demonstrated. - Equivalent chromatographic results are obtained with both systems, but an improved resolution and retention time stability are provided by the Vanquish Core HPLC system.